neth392/nethlib/README.md

 		2. Further work on optimizations, currently @ 6.5ms/frame w/ 1,000 attributes & 1 effect each.
 Down from 13ms/frame originally.
 	2. Write unit tests using GUT; this will ensure every feature is working as intended.
 Will post a "release" after this is done.
 	3. Add multiplayer support; may not do so for a while, I am not working on MP game currently.
-2. JSON Serialization: Rewrote the entire codebase to make it much more efficient, there is a serializer for EVERY native type now.
-Currently designing a UI that will integrate directly with the editor to allow configuring json serialization on a per-node basis, much like how MultiplayerSynchronizer is set up, but instead of a seperate node it'll be stored in Object metadata.
+2. JSON Serialization: Mostly done, can be expanded upon in the future.
+Finishing up the final fixes after an entire rewrite and moving it to it's own github repo, plan to publish it on Godot's assetlib.